-Hola Amigos!
-If you guys have been following on Instagram or Facebook you’ll know it’s been a bit quiet as I’ve embarked on my inaugural South America explorations in the last bit of my Career Break and spent most of January in the country #46 – Colombia.
+Hola mi amigos!
+It’s been a bit quiet on the blog as I’ve embarked on my inaugural South America explorations in the last bit of my Career Break and spent most of January in the country #46 – Colombia.
 Curious about why this Singaporean girl ended up travelling solo in Colombia?
 Read on and let me tell you a bit more about what I’ve learned and loved about Colombia so far.

-Honestly I’d never felt any particular desire to see Colombia – it’s never been a country that has pinged my radar for some reason.
-I picked it largely because of its location in the north, as a jumping off point for me to head towards my dream destinations like the Galapagos Islands in Ecuador, Machu Picchu in Peru and the salt flats Salar de Ulyuni in Bolivia.
+Honestly, I’d never felt any particular desire to see Colombia – it’s never been a country that pinged my radar for some reason.
+I picked it largely because of its location in the north, as a jumping-off point for me to head towards my dream destinations like the Galapagos Islands in Ecuador, Machu Picchu in Peru and the salt flats Salar de Uyuni in Bolivia.

 Also, Air Canada had decently priced flights from Vancouver (where I was visiting friends over Christmas) to Bogotá, which is how I found myself jetting off on New Year’s Eve as everyone prepared to celebrate, and landing in an extremely quiet Bogotá where practically everything was shut on the first day of 2017.

 I’m actually more surprised at how long I’ve ended up spending in Colombia than anything else.
-It’s got a bit of an unsavoury reputation and recent history – most people know Colombia as ‘that country in Narcos with all the drugs warfare’ or ‘where the singer Shakira is from’, but it’s a country with a lot of natural beauty and a rich culture.
+It’s got a bit of an unsavoury reputation because of its recent history – most people only know Colombia as ‘that country in Narcos with all the drugs warfare’ or ‘where the singer Shakira is from’, but it’s a country with a lot of natural beauty and rich culture.
 It’s starting to get more attention and incoming tourists overall but tourism is still fairly new to many spots.
-The infrastructure and ways of life reminds me a lot of the South East Asian region actually, except everything is in Spanish.
+The infrastructure and ways of life remind me a lot of the South East Asian region actually, except everything is in Spanish.

 Being able to speak Spanish gives you a huge advantage in travelling South America.
 Of course speaking the local tongue will help you in any country, but unlike South East Asia where each country has its own language, Spanish will be able to get you through most of South America, and you’d probably have an easier time even in the Portuguese-speaking areas like Brazil as there are some language similarities as well.

-I picked up some vocabulary in an app called Memrise in the couple of months before coming, and even my pathetic Spanish vocabulary knowledge has proven useful, if insufficient to be any sort of conversational.
-It’s a bit of a pity because Colombians by nature are pretty friendly and outgoing and seem quite happy to start a conversation with you in public, and you can sense there are so many interesting stories they want to share but alas, entiendo y hablo un poco español (I understand and speak only a little Spanish), so I feel a bit like I’m missing out.
+I picked up some vocabulary in an app called Memrise in months before coming to South America, and even my pathetic Spanish vocabulary knowledge has proven useful (if insufficient to be any sort of conversational).
+It’s a bit of a pity because Colombians by nature are pretty friendly and outgoing and seem quite happy to start a conversation with you in public, and you can sense there are so many interesting stories they want to share but alas, entiendo y hablo un poco español (I understand and speak only a little Spanish), so I feel like I’m missing out.

-I did consider taking up Spanish lessons, (added later: I did end up studying Spanish in Panama for 3 weeks and I’ve continued my Spanish lessons in Singapore!), but with limited time and I do think you need a few weeks at least to really get into the swing of things, it was about balancing the need to see new things versus slower travel and cultural immersion – I do want to come back to see a lot more of South America and even places in Colombia I’m missing this time around.
+I did consider taking up Spanish lessons, (added later: I did end up studying Spanish in Panama for 3 weeks and I’ve continued my Spanish lessons in Singapore), but with limited time and I do think you need a few weeks at least to really get into the swing of things, it was about balancing the need to see new things versus slower travel and cultural immersion.
+I do want to come back to see a lot more of South America and even places in Colombia I’m missing this time around.

 Given the distance, South America is not a popular destination for Asians – most of the tourists I’ve met are Germans and Dutch, followed by about an equal smattering of Americans, English and Australians.
 After 3 weeks in Colombia, I can still count on both hands the number of Asians I’ve run into so far – at group walking tours I’m often the only Asian person represented; I sometimes hear ‘Chino!’ being said when I’m walking around – I guess it’s less annoying that ‘ni hao’ or ‘konnichiwa’.